LintaoAmons/bookmarks.nvim/README.md

   - [ ] floating preview window
   - [ ] better default bookmark render format(string format, then better UI)
   - [ ] `u` undo.
 Expecially for unexpected `d` delete
-  - custom buffer (can render more things, and can nav/copy/paste with ease)
-    - local Keybindings
-    - popup window
-    - readonly and read current line to trigger action
-- [ ] Recent files as bookmarks: record all the buffer the user recently opened and sort by the visited_at
+- [x] ~Recent files as bookmarks: record all the buffer the user recently opened and sort by the visited_at~
+    - just use `smart-open.nvim`
 - [ ] goto next/prev bookmark in the current buffer
 - [ ] smart location calibration according to bookmark content